 Lençois used to be the base of many explorers who in the 19th century moved to the area in the hope of finding diamonds and gold.
 In the 1990s, however, mining activities were banned and tourism became the main industry in Lençois and the rest of Chapada Diamantina.

-In the evenings, visit one of the many cozy restaurants that have set up their tables on the cobblestone streets, enjoy the live music played on nearly every corner, and please your taste buds with local cuisine.
-You should try a Bahian specialty called moqueca – a delicious stew made of coconut milk, fish, vegetables, coriander, and dendê oil which gives the dish a very special flavour and a distinctive bright orange color.
-Kind of like a Brazilian version of coconut curry.
+One dish you should definitely try is a Bahian specialty called moqueca – a delicious stew made of coconut milk, fish, vegetables, coriander, and dendê oil which gives the dish a very special flavour and a distinctive bright orange color.
+It’s kind of like a Brazilian version of coconut curry.

 Where to stay in Lençois?